 As early as the 13th century, the Arabs invented putting coffee beans in a pot, frying them with fire, then grinding them into powder, and then brewing coffee.
 The early Arabs liked to roast the beans lightly, boil them and drink them with spices such as cardamom.

 Later, this method of roasting coffee was spread to Syria, Turkey, and Egypt.
-In these areas, it is customary to roast coffee into black, then grind it into powder, add sugar and boil it in water, and pour it directly into a small cup with coffee grounds without precipitation. drink up.
+In these areas, it is customary to use a coffee roaster machine to roast coffee into black, then grind it into powder, add sugar and boil it in water, and pour it directly into a small cup with coffee grounds without precipitation. drink up.

 After coffee was introduced to Europe in the 17th and 18th centuries, Europeans also used the Turkish style to fry the coffee until it was black.